2021–22 Highland Football League

 The 2021–22 Highland Football League (known as the Breedon Highland League for sponsorship reasons) was the 119th season of the Highland Football League, and the 8th season as part of the fifth tier of the Scottish football pyramid system.
 Brora Rangers were the reigning champions.

 The title was decided during the final round of fixtures with Fraserburgh taking their first league title in twenty seasons thanks to a 5–0 victory over Forres Mechanics.
 They won the title by three points ahead of Buckie Thistle, who recorded a run of 23 consecutive victories during the campaign, a Highland League record.

 Fraserburgh played the winners of the 2021–22 Lowland Football League (Bonnyrigg Rose Athletic) in the Pyramid play-off, losing 3–2 on aggregate.

 Teams

+Brechin City became the first club to join the league via relegation from the SPFL, having lost the League Two play-offs against Kelty Hearts.
+Forres Mechanics, who were withdrawn from the previous season, returned the league.